plainoldprogrammer/brief-reference-javascript/README.md

 console.log(person2);
 ```

-#### Clone an bbject using the spread operator and modify a property
+#### Clone an object using the spread operator and modify a property
 ```
 const person = {
   firstName: "John",